 7.12.
 Exit route allocation (Verif.3.1)

+A modification of IMO Test 10, which has already been presented.

 7.13.
 Social influence (Verif.3.2)

 The current version of Pathfinder does not use social influence, so this verification test is not applicable.

 7.14.
 Affiliation (Verif.3.3)

-The current version of Pathfinder does not use social affiliation, so this verification test is not applicable.
+The current version of Pathfinder does not use social affiliation, so this verification test is not

+applicable.

 7.15.
-Dynamic availability of exits (Verif.4.1)

-This test is aimed at qualitatively evaluating the capabilities of the model to represent the dynamic availability of exits.
+Dynamic availability of exits (Verif.4.1) This test is aimed at qualitatively evaluating the capabilities of the model to represent the dynamic availability of exits.
 Construct a room of size 10 m by 15 m.
 Two exits (1 m wide) are available on the 15 m walls of the room and they are equally distant from the 10 m long wall at the end of the room (see Figure 163).
 Insert an occupant in the room with a response time equal to 0 and a constant walking speed equal to 1 m/s as shown in Figure 163.
 Exit 1 becomes unavailable after 1 s of simulation time.
 Check the exit usage for both Exit 1 and Exit 2.
 A schematic of the geometry is shown in Figure 163.

 Figure 163.
 Geometry for dynamic availability of exits (Verif.4.1).
 Figure from NIST Technical Note 1822, 2013.

-The room geometry is setup as defined.
+7.15.1.
+Setup Notes The room geometry is setup as defined.
 Pathfinder uses a "locally quickest" algorithm to select the exit door from a room.
-To ensure that the occupant selects Exit 1, the occupant was located at X=4.5 m or X=0.5 m closer in the X direction to Exit 1.

-The occupant will initially select Exit 1, then at 1.0 s will change to Exit 2.

-Figure 164 shows path used by the occupant.
+To ensure that the occupant selects Exit 1, the occupant was located at $X=4.5 \, \text{m}$ or $X=0.5 \, \text{m}$ closer in the X direction to Exit 1.
+7.15.2.
+Expected Results The occupant will initially select Exit 1, then at 1.0 s will change to Exit 2.
+7.15.3.
+Results Figure 164 shows path used by the occupant.
 At 1.0 s, the occupant changes from Exit 1 to Exit 2.
 The same result was obtained for Steering+SFPE and SFPE modes.